 Speaking of chocolate.
 The base of this recipe is… pure chocolate!
-You’ll melt down 8 ounces of the good stuff and mix it right into the dough.
+Just like we do in peanut butter filled brownie cookies, you’ll start by melting down 8 ounces of the good stuff and mix it right into the dough.
 So just like how any ordinary cookie recipe begins by creaming butter and sugar together… but we’ll also add melted chocolate.
 I like to use a quality chocolate from the baking aisle like Ghirardelli or Baker’s.
 The melted chocolate paired with brown sugar and eggs creates a remarkably moist center.
 Just want you center-brownie-lovers crave!

 “Indulgent” doesn’t even cover it.

 “Excessively decadent” is more like it.

 Because texture clearly rules all, I threw in a generous amount of walnuts.
 If you have an extra few minutes, give the chopped walnuts a quick toast in the oven for added flavor.
 Spread chopped walnuts onto a lined baking sheet and bake for about 8 minutes at 300°F (149°C).